-The main goal of our Great Apes Conservation Program is to provide long term security to the populations of the Cross River gorillas and Nigeria-Cameroon chimpanzees and their habitats located through research and the implementation of a community based management strategy.
+The main goal of our Great Apes Conservation Programme is to provide long term security to the populations of the Cross River gorillas and Nigeria-Cameroon chimpanzees and their habitats through community-led conservation.

-- Strengthening the capacity of the proposed great ape reserves to conserve the Cross River gorillas and Nigeria-Cameroon chimpanzees subpopulations;
+- Develop new protected areas and strengthen their capacity to conserve the Cross River gorillas and Nigeria-Cameroon chimpanzees subpopulations;

-- Support the development of sustainable livelihoods and economic development initiatives;
+- Support the development of sustainable livelihoods through regenerative agriculture and other initiatives;

-Program outputs since 2004 include the creation and management of Tofala Hill Wildlife Sanctuary (THWS) and the establishment of bio-monitoring and forest surveillance activities to protect great apes.
+Program outputs since 2004 include the creation and management of Tofala Hill Wildlife Sanctuary (THWS), the establishment of several Community Forests in the Tofala-Mone Rainforest Corridor as well as training and equipment of Government and Community Rangers to protect great apes and other wildlife.

 The program also supports the implementation of sustainable livelihoods and economic development initiatives, the development of a rural financial mobilization scheme known as the forest protection fund, and reorganization of the rural marketing framework, known as the Lower Mundani Farmers Cooperative Society, around the Tofala Hill Wildlife Sanctuary.
 Environmental education and awareness raising is a crucial element of this work.

 - Designation of a new system of proposed protected areas with the production of the conservation map of the Lebialem Highlands;